HL7/PDDI-CDS/input/pagecontent/documentation.md

 	<td style="background-color: #f4fff2"><strong>Seriousness</strong>: Bleeding is a serious potential clinical consequence because it can result in death, life-threatening hospitalization, and disability. </td>
       </tr>
       <tr>
-	<td><strong>Comment:</strong> A PDDI clinical consequence MUST be noted as <i>serious</i> if it can result in death, life-threatening hospitalization, congenital anomaly, disability, or if it requires intervention to prevent permanent impairment or damage.</td>
+	<td><strong>Comment:</strong> A PDDI clinical consequence SHOULD be noted as <i>serious</i> if it can result in death, life-threatening hospitalization, congenital anomaly, disability, or if it requires intervention to prevent permanent impairment or damage.</td>
       </tr>
     </table>
     <table>